MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/tutorial-r-to-revoscaler.md

 # Tutorial: Explore R and RevoScaleR in 25 functions

-**Applies to: Microsoft R Client, Microsoft R Server**
+**Applies to: Microsoft R Client, Machine Learning Server**

-If you are new to both R and Microsoft R, this tutorial introduces you to 25 (or so) of the more commonly used R functions.
+If you are new to both R and Machine Learning Server, this tutorial introduces you to 25 (or so) of the more commonly used R functions.
 In this tutorial, you learn how to load small data sets into R and perform simple computations.
 A key point to take away from this tutorial is that you can combine R and RevoScaleR functions in the same R script.

-This tutorial starts with base R commands before transitioning to RevoScaleR functions in Microsoft R. If you already know R, you might want to skip down to [Explore RevoScaleR Functions](#ExploreScaleRFunctions).
+This tutorial starts with base R commands before transitioning to RevoScaleR functions.
+If you already know R, you might want to skip down to [Explore RevoScaleR Functions](#ExploreScaleRFunctions).

 > [!Note]
-> R Client and R Server are interchangeable in terms of RevoScaleR as long as [data fits into memory and processing is single-threaded](tutorial-revoscaler-data-import-transform.md#chunking).
-If datasets exceed memory, we recommend pushing the [compute context](concept-what-is-compute-context.md) to R Server.
+> R Client and Machine Learning Server are interchangeable in terms of RevoScaleR as long as [data fits into memory and processing is single-threaded](tutorial-revoscaler-data-import-transform.md#chunking).
+If datasets exceed memory, we recommend pushing the [compute context](concept-what-is-compute-context.md) to Machine Learning Server.

 ## Prerequisites